rackn/pxe-book/Chapter 4/Design-Diffs.rst

 How to handle out-of-band management (OOBM)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-	All servers have an additional interface: IPMI.
-Need to decide if OOBM should be made part of the boot provision.
+	All servers have an additional interface: IPMI which provides options for out of band management and monitoring.
+This opens another important consideration, whether OOBM should be made part of the boot provision.
 OOBM can be used to turn PXE on and off which can prevent broadcast storms and is useful for security reasons.
-However, this is what creates the OOBM challenge.
+However, this also creates a challenge for OOBM as it can overwhelm the DHCP server.
 A better path is to always DHCP boot, which still gives the administrator control of the system and has only a small chance of overwhelming the DHCP.

 Figuring out IP address allocation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 	Many operators often want to receive their IP address is a specific format, especially when they are receiving a large number of IP addresses which creates an additional design consideration when building up the infrastructure.
 For example, an operator may want the IP addresses to be sent to them organized by interface, with each interfaces' IP addresses to have the same last octet.
-While this is an understandable request, it is unfortunately quite difficult to implement.
+While this is an understandable request, it is unfortunately complex to implement.

 Issues with rack servers
 ~~~~~~~~~~~~~~~~~~~~~~~~